yegor256/blog/_drafts/interview.md

 When I interview programmers, I don't pay attention to how much they know about Java, how well they understand OOP, or how many projects they've managed to complete to date.
-And, of course, I don't care how potentially likeable they are.
+And, of course, I don't care how potentially likable they are.
 Instead, I pay attention to how much they _hate_ to see what doesn't look right.
 I check how _intolerant to chaos_ they are.
 This is what my Java test is for.